At the beginning of their careers, most men make some sort of career plan, most women don’t.

 It holds them back - even when their organisation may be doing a lot to support them.

-A coaching and practical skills training programme to help young women:
+A coaching and practical skills training programme to help women:

 know their own strengths and preferences better